Toolkit Oil Paint Mixing Guide

 For every shade that you come up with, it helps to document each one by getting a tiny amount of the paint mixture and dabbing or swatching it on a piece of paper.
 Then, you can label them accordingly and write your notes on how you achieved each and every one of them so that you’ll have a future reference for the next time you want to mix, especially for certain shades that you’ve already mixed to your taste!
 (See more on no. 5)

 #2 Use a palette knife for mixing

-#3 Use only two to three colours in a mixture
+#3 Use only two to three colors in a mixture

 When working on a single paint mixture, try to stick to a maximum of three colors as much as possible, but don’t worry that’s not counting the whites of course.
-Mixing too many different colours together can result into a muddied, dull and lifeless hue.
-It is more advisable to use as fewer colours as you possibly can, especially when it comes to working with dark colours.
+Mixing too many different colors together can result into a muddied, dull and lifeless hue.
+It is more advisable to use as fewer colors as you possibly can, especially when it comes to working with dark colors.
 And remember to gradually add in small amounts so you can easily control the levels of tint, shade or tone of your mixture.

 #4 Prepare an eco-friendly solvent and a rag